sarajahedazad/ME700-Homework/HW1/Warm-Up_Bisection Method/README.md

 ---
 ### References
 * [Lejeune Lab Graduate Course Materials: Bisection-Method](https://github.com/Lejeune-Lab-Graduate-Course-Materials/bisection-method/tree/main)
 * chatGPT: was used for completing the documentation.
+The "introduction" and "algorithm" sections are written by the GenAI.